mplawley/space-shmup-prototype/README.md

 # installation and play

 Open Unity and start Scene 0.
-Use your mouse to pull back a projectile and fire it at the castles!
+Use the arrow keys or wasd to move and spacebar to fire at the enemies!
+Pick up powerups and level up your weapons.

 # motivation

 I am going through Jeremy Gibson's <i>Game Design, Prototyping, and Development</i> textbook and building the prototypes he gives the reader to do.
 This is the third prototype.